Last updated 8 January 2018

 A court cannot record a conviction where the child is found guilty and sentenced to a reprimand or a good behaviour bond (s 183(2) Youth Justice Act).

 It may consider whether or not to record a conviction in relation to all other sentences (s 183(3) Youth Justice Act).

 In considering whether or not to record a conviction, a court must have regard to all the circumstances of the case, including:

 - the child’s age and any previous conviction

 - the impact the recording of a conviction will have on the child’s chances of rehabilitation and finding or retaining employment (s 184 Youth Justice Act).

 Recording of a conviction is not mandatory with a period of driver licence disqualification (ss 183, 254 Youth Justice Act).

-If a child later goes to court as an adult for offences committed as an adult (17 years of age at the time of writing, but 18 after 12 November 2017), the court cannot be told about childhood offences where a conviction was not recorded.
+If a child later goes to court as an adult for offences committed as an adult, the court cannot be told about childhood offences where a conviction was not recorded.
 That is, the child has the opportunity to leave their Childrens Court criminal history behind them.